What is the Total Debt Service Ratio?

 Disadvantages

 - The metric has no well-defined benchmark for what level of coverage can be considered comfortable.
-Consequently, it is exposed to subjectivity or discretion of the bank’s management.
+Consequently, it is exposed to the subjectivity or discretion of the bank’s management.
 For instance, most lenders don’t approve loans if the ratio is above 43%, with many even rejecting the loan proposal if the ratio is above 36%.
-However, smaller lenders even disburse loans for individuals with a ratio to the north of 43%.
+However, smaller lenders even disburse loans for individuals with a ratio north of 43%.

 - The ratio entirely focuses on the individual’s gross income and doesn’t consider their ability to infuse funds in case of a shortfall of gross income.
 For example, some individuals might not generate adequate cash inflow every month but hold an adequate amount of assets that can be liquidated in case of a liquidity shortfall.